Porto Douro River Cruise Tickets & Tours

 Can I combine a Porto Douro River Cruise with other experiences?

-Absolutely, combo tickets are available that include cruises with access to Livraria Lello, tuk‑tuk tours, or Douro Valley day trips.
+Absolutely, combo tickets are available that include cruises with access to tuk‑tuk tours, or Douro Valley day trips.
 Bundles often save time and money compared to booking separately.

 What amenities are included on a typical sightseeing cruise?